 Who is Ant-Man?

-With Joe Cornish and Edgar Wright’s Ant-Man movie finally taking a step towards production, James explains just who this long-serving Marvel character is...
+With Joe Cornish and Edgar Wright’s Ant-Man movie taking a step towards production, James explains who this Marvel character is...

 Marvel's films always attract a lot of buzz, but for years, one had all buzz and no substance – at least until last month's SDCC, where an effects test and promo card put the film another step closer to existence.
 Of course, we're talking about Ant-Man.